Skip to content

 Send the link to the recipient.
 The note is deleted automatically after reading.

-Secure and Ephemeral Messaging
+Zero-Knowledge, Ephemeral Messaging

 How to Create a Private Note